Revision of the Lists of Electors

 If the elector is not listed in the National Register of Electors, he or she must provide documents proving the elector's identity and address:

-- an affidavit signed before a person authorized to receive oaths in the province or territory and showing the name, current address of ordinary residence and signature of the elector, or
+3. An affidavit signed before a person authorized to receive oaths in the province or territory and showing the name, current address of ordinary residence and signature of the elector; or

-- when the elector cannot provide any of these documents, a document showing the name and current address of ordinary residence of the elector's spouse or of the person on whom the elector is dependent.
-Both the elector to be registered and the person whose name appears on this document must be present at the time it is offered, and they must reside at the same address.
+4. If the elector cannot provide any of the documents above, a document showing the name and current address of the elector's spouse or of the person on whom the elector is dependent.
+This document must meet the requirements in option 1 or 2 above.
+Both the elector to be registered and the person whose name appears on this document must be present at the time it is offered, and they must live at the same address.

-- other electors who live at the same address, by completing a registration form and swearing an oath in the presence of the revising agents at the elector's residence
+• who lives at the same address, by completing a registration form and signing it in the presence of the revising agents at the elector's residence

-- another elector who does not live at the same address, with written authorization and proofs of identity at the local Elections Canada office
+• who does not live at the same address, by showing written authorization and proof of identity and address at the local Elections Canada office

 Deleting a name